zebra-acrobatic/c4-intro-network-sec-doc/guides/AT1-09-guide.md

 1. Using PC-A browse to any common search engine and show that the firewall blocks the request.
 2. Use the firewall's logging facilities to confirm the page was blocked by policy.

+Note: Some search enginges use QUIC (UDP port 443) to connect, if this is the case, you may need to apply the option to block QUIC traffic.

 # Application Control

 ## Using PC-A, download and install FileZilla